-- Explore the topic at hand from a theological perspective – you are welcome to pick a specific area relevant to the broad topic, or explore the topic as a whole
+- You’re welcome to pick a specific area relevant to the broad topic, or explore the topic as a whole

 - Be relevant to everyday life

-- Consider the topic from an explicitly Christian worldview, adhering to an understanding of faith as set out in the Apostles’ Creed
+- You should adhere to the understanding of faith as set out in the Apostles’ Creed

-- NOT include footnotes – this is not an academic essay!
+- This is not an academic essay!